RicherTunes/plex-added-date-manager/README.md

 - Server-side sorting and year filter: Sort by added date, title, or year; filter by year.
 - Title contains: Client-side filter on the current page to quickly narrow items.
 - Batch updates: Select multiple items (persist selections across pages), pick a date, and update all at once with progress feedback and optional metadata lock.
+- Section discovery: Section selector is auto-populated from your Plex server (Movies vs Shows).
+- Select all results: With current filters applied, select items across all pages; also includes "Clear all".
 - QoL toggles: Show/hide images and enable/disable per-item edit controls to keep the UI light.

 Notes: